What is Facial Synkinesis?

-Dr. Tadros accepts most POS and PPO insurance in NYC & NJ for any medical issues as an out of network provider.
-Please contact us today or call our NJ center for cosmetic plastic surgery in NYC: (212) 532-4590 or NJ: (201) 408-5430
+Dr. Tadros accepts most POS and PPO insurance in NYC & NJ for any medical issues as an out-of-network provider.
+Please contact us today or call our center for cosmetic plastic surgery in NYC: (212) 532-4590 or NJ: (201) 408-5430

 Symptoms of facial paralysis only affect the side of the face that has been introduced to trauma in the past.
 Some common signs associated with this condition are: